ekiczek/raspberry-pi-k8s/README.md

 This repo contains details to build your own 3-node Raspberry Pi cluster with Kubernetes.

 The cluster consists of 3 Raspberry Pi 4s mounted in a Pi cluster case.
 They are powered via a USB charger and optionally networked via Cat6 ethernet cables and a switch.
-Although I purchased the wired networking materials, in the end I decided to network them via my home wifi network, so these materials were ultimately unnecessary.
+Although I purchased the wired networking materials, I eventually decided to network them via my home wifi network, so these materials were ultimately unnecessary.

 The Kubernetes cluster in this example consists of 1 master and 2 compute nodes.
 The master is determined by hardcoding the IP of the master as instructed below.
 During setup, that Pi will execute instructions to become the master of the cluster, and the other Pis will execute instructions to become nodes.
 You'll see, it's cool. :-)